 Which employers participate?

-ISIP hosts more than 150 of the leading legal employers from around the world, including law firms, corporations and multi-lateral organizations.
+ISIP hosts more than 160 of the leading legal employers from around the world, including law firms, corporations and multilateral organizations.
 For a full list of participating employers from past years please refer to the Employer Brochure.

 How are interview schedules created?

-ISIP is 100% pre-screened; employers select their candidates after reviewing student resumes.
-Employers will submit position requirements through the online system.
-Students will review this information starting October 13 and submit their resumes for consideration.
-Student resumes become available to employers starting November 6, and employers must make candidate selections by December 3.
+ISIP is 100% pre-screened; employers indicate hiring criteria (such as country of law degree, language skills, or practice experience) when registering to participate in the program.
+Note that our online system filters students by country of first law degree so that students are only able to apply to employers who have requested students with their qualifications.
+We encourage employers to think broadly when selecting country of law degree in the schedule request system to maximize student applicants.
+Students review this information in October and submit their resumes to relevant employers for consideration.
+Student resumes become available to employers starting November 12, and employers must make candidate selections by December 2.
 Employers are encouraged to select alternate candidates in order to fill their schedule in the event of a student cancellation.
 Employers are allotted up to 5 alternates for a full day of interviews and up to 3 for a half day.
-Final schedules will be announced on January 23, 2015.
+Final schedules will be announced on January 22, 2016.

 Important ISIP Dates